 Shirting - Bologna, Italy

 Impeccable shirting is one of the cornerstones of Nomadissem.
-That's why we collaborate with a shirtmaker near Bolonga, Italy that has a track record of 50 years in perfecting the art of shirt making.
+That's why we collaborate with a female-founded shirtmaker near Bologna, Italy that has a track record of 50 years in perfecting the art of shirt making.
 The atelier has a strong focus on craftsmanship and still uses the traditional and sartorial set-in method.
 The sleeves are set in by hand and details such as the buttons are sewn by hand.

 Outerwear - Florence, Italy